-To graduate with the designation "Specialization in Computing Science with a Minor in Business." students must achieve a GPA of at least 2.3 on the last ★90 credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree and must achieve a minimum GPA of 2.3 on all Business courses contributing to the minor.
+To graduate with the designation "Specialization in Computing Science with a Minor in Business," students must achieve a GPA of at least 2.3 on the last $\star 90$ credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree and must achieve a minimum GPA of 2.3 on all Business courses contributing to the minor.
 This calculation does not include the two economics courses.

-163.6.4 Specialization in Computing Science-Software Quality Option
+173.6.4 Specialization in Computing Science-Software Quality Option

 The Software Quality Option program gives students the ability to focus on topics in Computing Science that are most relevant to software professionals while pursuing relatively broad interests in Computing Science and in other disciplines.
 It is recommended that students use the required Arts and approved options to build a foundation in disciplines related to, or influenced by, Computing Science.
-Suggested program of study include Arts, Business, Electrical Engineering, and Applied Mathematics.
-Coherent programs in these and other application areas are to be developed by the student with the assistance of the departmental advisor.
 Course selections in other departments and Faculties may be subject to enrolment management policies and GPA requirements.

 Students will be accepted in the Software Quality Option after completing the first two years of the Specialization Program in Computing Science.
 Enrolment in this program is limited.
-Screening will take place after year 2; the students with the highest GPA in CMPUT 201, 204, 229 and 291; MATH 120 and 214; and STAT 221 will be admitted.
+Screening will take place after Year 2.
+The students with the highest GPA in CMPUT 201, 204, 229 and 291; MATH 120; and STAT 221 will be admitted.

 Continuation in the Specialization Stream in Software Quality has the same requirements as Computing Science Specialization.
-Graduation requires a GPA of at least 2.3 on the last ★90 credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree
+Graduation requires a GPA of at least 2.3 on the last ± 90 credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree